GENRATECODE/pdf_chatbot/README.md

 ERROR: Could not build wheels for hnswlib, which is required to install pyproject.toml-based projects
 ````

-Resolve this error in windows install
+Resolve this error in the Windows install

 ```
 https://visualstudio.microsoft.com/visual-cpp-build-tools/
 ```

-istall this package from this link
+install this package from this link
-more detail serach
+more detail search
 ```
 https://stackoverflow.com/questions/76592197/python-installation-of-chromadb-failing
 ```